I know there is a final day for my life on earth.

 I love every sunrise, every new day calling me

-on joining forces to open new work fronts.
+to join forces to open new work fronts.

 I love that scarlet red sunset that announces